bxlab/PHOSforUS/README.md

 - numpy: 1.16.5
 - scikit-learn: 0.20.3

+After you fetched github repository, you can install PHOSforUS with setup.py:

+    python setup.py install

 Alternatively, you could use Conda to download PHOSforUS and its dependencies.
 It could be installed with conda run:

     conda install -c mcho22 phosforus

-After you install the package, find for the directory where the PHOSforUS source codes are in, copy recipe folder and paste it wherever you want.
-Now you are ready to use PHOSforUS.

-    <Conda directory>/pkgs/phosforus-1.0.1-py27_3/info/recipe
+After you install the package, you could test the installation with this test script:

+    from phosforus import phosforus
+    phosforus.phosforus("ACDEFGHIKLMNPQRSTVWY", file_input = False, manual_input = True, verbose = True)

-## 3. Sample commands
+## 3. Usage samples

+## (don't forget to import: from phosforus import phosforus)

-### Option #1: python phosforus.py
+### Option #1: phosforus.phosforus([filename])

-If no other arguments are given, PHOSforUS automatically identifies sequence files in input_seq folder.
+If no other arguments other than input file name is given, PHOSforUS automatically targets for that file and predicts phosphorylation site.
+After prediction is completed, result file is generated in 'result_output/' folder.
 Sequence files should follow fasta format for smooth analysis.
+If multiple sequences are placed in a single file, PHOSforUS will predict phosphorylation sites in each of sequences but separate result files will be produced for each.

-### Option #2: python phosforus.py [filename]
+### Option #2: phosforus.phosforus([dirname], file_input = False, directory_input = True)

-If file name is explicitly given, PHOSforUS runs for that specific file only.
+If directory input option is turned on, PHOSforUS will take all files in the given directory as sequence inputs.
+Beware not to include non-sequence files in the directory.

-### Option #3: python phosforus.py -m [sequence]
+### Option #3: phosforus.phosforus(["manual sequence input"], file_input = False, manual_input = True)

-If "-m" argument is given, PHOSforUS takes manually typed sequence argument as its input.
+If manual input option is turned on, PHOSforUS will take given sequence argument as a sequence input and proceed on prediction.
+It will not distinguish upper case and lower case letters.
+Letters other than 20 canonical amino acid codes would be recognized as random (X) amino acid.

 ## 4. Optional arguments

-- `-m`: manual sequence input option.
-Should be followed by sequence input.
-- `-v`: verbose option.
-All site-wise prediction results will be printed in command interface.
+- verbose (default = False): if True, it will print prediction results on command line.

 ## 5. Result file format